ikenna/scalafutures/docs/2_Creating_Futures.md

 #Introduction to Scala Futures and Promises (2)

-## How are Futures created ?
+## Creating Futures

-In 3 ways :
+Futures are created in 3 ways :

 1. Using the `scala.concurrent.future{}` function